WordPress/gutenberg/packages/env/README.md

-  --help     Show help                                                 [boolean] --version  Show version number                                       [boolean] --debug    Enable debug output.                     [boolean] [default: false] --env-cwd  The directory inside of the container that the command is ran from.
+  --help     Show help                                                 [boolean] --version  Show version number                                       [boolean] --debug    Enable debug output.                     [boolean] [default: false] --env-cwd  The command's working directory inside of the container.
+Paths
-                                             [string] [default: "/var/www/html"]
+             without a leading slash are relative to the WordPress root.[string]
 ```

 For example: